2020 TECI Workshop FAQ

 Q: Where will participants stay during the workshop?

-A: Participant lodging and most workshop sessions will take place at the Grand Naniloa Hotel: 93 Banyan Dr, Hilo, HI, USA 96720.
+A: (Hotel TBD).
 Each hotel room will be shared by two participants of the same gender identity.
 Hotel expenses for some participants will be covered in advance by TECI – please see the details of your acceptance letter.

-Q: If I live in Hilo should I stay at the hotel or commute from home?
+Q: If I live in (TBD) should I stay at the hotel or commute from home?

-Q: Can I stay at a different location from the Grand Naniloa Hotel?
+Q: Can I stay at a different location from the hotel?

-A: TECI has a contract with the Grand Naniloa Hotel that allows us to reserve hotel rooms at a rate that enables us to support a large number of workshop participants.
-We are required to fill a certain number of rooms at the Grand Naniloa Hotel, and therefore we cannot reimburse participants for lodging expenses from other facilities.
+A: TECI has a contract with (hotel TBD) that allows us to reserve hotel rooms at a rate that enables us to support a large number of workshop participants.
+We are required to fill a certain number of rooms at (hotel TBD), and therefore we cannot reimburse participants for lodging expenses from other facilities.